While most people think of bounce rates in terms of website analytics, email bounce rates are a thing, too.

-Just remember that hard bounces are generally permanent, and soft bounces are generally temporary.
+Just remember that hard bounced emails are generally permanent, and soft bounces are generally temporary.

-In the case of a hard bounce, stop sending to that email address.
+In the case of a hard bounce, you should delete the contact or stop sending to that email address.
 Pretty simple.
 You can then do further research as to where the invalid emails are coming from and if you need to do further form validation.

 In the case of a soft bounce, you can retry several times as well as in the next campaign.
 If it still doesn’t deliver, stop sending to that person.